OpenSourceEconomics/ada_topics/src/ada_topics/descriptive_statistics/central_tendency_cardinal/screencast/slides.md

 - **Definition**: the mode is _the value that appears most frequently in the data_.

 - If more values appear with the same highest frequency, the data is _multimodal_.

-- If no value appears more than once, the data has _no mode_.
+  If no value appears more than once, the data has _no mode_.

-- The mode is computed by calculating the frequency of each possible realization and taking the most frequent one(s).

 - The mode can be computed for any type of data (categorical, ordinal, and cardinal).